-Parameter Meaning When Enabled Classification Pn61A n.□□□0 (default setting) Disable overheat protection.
-Setup n.□□□1 Use overheat protection in the Yaskawa Linear Servomotor. n.□□□2 Monitor a negative voltage input from a sensor attached to the machine and use overheat protection.
-After restart n.□□□3 Monitor a positive voltage input from a sensor attached to the machine and use overheat protection.
+Parameter Meaning When Enabled Classification n.□□□0 (default setting) Disable overheat protection.
+Pn61A n.□□□1 Use overheat protection in the Yaskawa Linear Servomotor. n.□□□2 Monitor a negative voltage input from a sensor attached to the machine and use overheat protection. n.□□□3 Monitor a positive voltage input from a sensor attached to the machine and use overheat protection.

-\ The SGLFW2 is the only Yaskawa Linear Servomotor that supports this function.
+^{} The SGLFW2 is the only Yaskawa Linear Servomotor that supports this function.